 The problem of fine-grained classification is one in which traditionally humans have fared better than computers.
 Only recently, with the advent of complex Machine Learning techniques, we have seen systems that can compete with or beat humans at this problem.
 In this work, we trained two Convolutional Neural Networks (CNNs) on the Stanford Dogs dataset and made them recognize dog breeds.
 We also analyzed the response maps of the CNNs with the aim of determining which breed-specific features the networks had learned in order to classify the images.
 Upon obtaining these features, we attempted to gain an insight into them ...

-On The Divergence Of Schopenhauerian And Schweitzerian Ethics-Of-Will, 2019 College of William and Mary
+On The Divergence Of Schopenhauerian And Schweitzerian Ethics-Of-Will, 2019 William & Mary

 On The Divergence Of Schopenhauerian And Schweitzerian Ethics-Of-Will, Bryce Herndon

 I attempt to understand the cause of divergence between the ethical philosophy of Arthur Schopenhauer and Albert Schweitzer, both of whom belong to a meta-ethical school dubbed "ethics-of-will."
 Ethics-of-will is that subset of moral thought which advocates moral action on the basis of the metaphysical propositions that the world is Will and all that exists to human perception is representation of the Will.
 Schweitzer and Schopenhauer fall into this school, yet advocate radically different ethics, such that Schweitzer may be considered an optimist advocating ethics which seek life- and world-affirmation and Schopenhauer may be considered a pessimist advocating ethics which ...

 Thesis/Thesis Document 2, Jessamyn Plotts